akashnagpal1123/file-handler-project/README.md

 This will start the server, and you can access the following endpoints:

-- `/auth/google` (Redirects to Google Drive for authentication)
+- `/auth/googleapi` (Redirects to Google Drive for authentication)
-- `/google/redirect` (Callback URL after successful Google Drive authentication)
+- `/google/redirect` (Redirect URL after successful OAuth)
-- `/saveText/:sometext` (Endpoint to save text content to Google Drive)
+- `/file/status` (Endpoint to show the status of uploaded files downloadedfiles upload progress download progress)
-- `/saveImage` (Endpoint to save an image file to Google Drive)
+- `/file/fileDetails` (Endpoint with fileDetails of all the existing videos in drive (used for getting the file-id for downloading any video))
-- `/saveVideo` (Endpoint to save a video file to Google Drive)
+- `/file/uploadVideoFile` (Endpoint to save a video file to Google Drive)
-- `/downloadVideo/:fileId` (Endpoint to download a video file from Google Drive)
+- `/file/downloadVideoFile/:fileId` (Endpoint to download a video file from Google Drive)

 ## Customization